Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Introduction

 Therefore, we propose BTS-CARD, a novel counterfactual adversarial debiasing framework for multimodal RSC (see Figure \ref{fig:overview_framework}).
-First, we introduce a counterfactual debiasing strategy that suppresses non-causal associations, yielding more reliable predictions in both ID (ICBHI \cite{rocha2017alpha}) and OOD (SPRSound \cite{zhang2022sprsound}) settings.
-Second, we enhance generalization via adversarial debiasing, which promotes metadata-invariant representations and prevents the model from encoding metadata-specific factors such as acquisition device or recording location.
-Third, we devise counterfactual metadata augmentation to further mitigate spurious correlations from patient metadata and strengthen metadata-agnostic representations.
+First, we introduce a counterfactual debiasing that suppresses non-causal associations, yielding more reliable predictions in both IND (ICBHI \cite{rocha2017alpha}) and OOD (SPRSound \cite{zhang2022sprsound}) settings.
+Second, we enhance generalization via adversarial debiasing, which promotes metadata-invariant representations and prevents encoding acquisition device and recording location.
+Third, we devise counterfactual metadata augmentation to further mitigate spurious correlations from patient metadata and strengthen metadata-agnostic representations by neutralizing sensitive attributes.
 Extensive experiments demonstrate that our method consistently outperforms strong baselines, validating its robustness and transferability.